-Calgary: Leap Into The Canadian Rockies -
+Skiing in Calgary: Leap Into The Canadian Rockies -

 The Canadian Rockies are famed for extraordinary rugged beauty.
 Their peaks - the tallest in Canada and sprawling between Alberta and eastern British Columbia - pile up voluminous snows each winter.
 Northern latitudes, elevation, and a blend of Pacific and arctic storms permit some resorts to open early in November and close in late May.